 It might surprise you to learn that, according to the Landmarks Preservation Commission, there are over “37,000 landmark properties in New York City.
 Most of which are located in 149 historic districts and historic district extensions in all five boroughs.”
 This includes entire historic districts, (e.g. South Street Seaport District), interior landmarks (e.g. The Rose Reading Room at the New York Public Library), and scenic landmarks (e.g. Central Park).

 A quick look at the map should give you a sense of just how many landmarks there are in the city.

 For a full list of the landmarks, and to see if your property falls within a historic district, you can explore the interactive map here.

 Image: Map of NYC Landmarks courtesy of LPC

-Properties and districts which fall under the remit of the Landmarks Preservation Commission are subject to stringent guidelines. .
-Because of the rules and regulations, landmark projects can be some of the most time-consuming and laborious projects.
+Properties and districts which fall under the remit of the Landmarks Preservation Commission are subject to stringent guidelines.
+Because of the rules and regulations, landmark windows and door projects can be some of the most time-consuming and laborious projects.

-As a result of this, very few contractors are actually prepared, or even equipped, to carry out the work needed on landmark restoration projects.
+As a result of this, very few contractors are actually prepared, or even equipped, to carry out the work needed on landmark windows and doors.
 Between permits, paperwork, and red-tape involved, it can be easy to become overwhelmed and for the project to lose momentum.